Pedro02650/Automation_SouceDemo/README.md

 ## Observation
  - Make sure you have Java 11 or higher installed on your machine
- - Install cucumber plugin in your IDE Ex: VS Code or IntelliJ
+ - Install cucumber plugin in your IDE Ex: VS Code, IntelliJ or Eclipse

 ## Feature Purchase on the Saucedemo website